This Girl Escaped North Korea in order to live

 Yeonmi at ted talks

-This story inspires us to look beyond, forces us to think about our freedom, and makes us believe in our curiosity!
-I would recommend this to anyone who can read this sentence.
+This story pushes us to look beyond our own bubbles, to appreciate our freedom, and to embrace our curiosity.
+I’d recommend this book to anyone who can read this sentence.

 Thanks for reading!